QuantEcon/lecture-source-py/source/rst/kalman.rst

     * :math:`\int_E p(x)dx` indicates the probability that we attach to the missile being in region :math:`E`

-The density :math:`p` is called our *prior* for the random variable :math:`x`
+The density :math:`p` is called our *prior* for the random variable :math:`x`.

-To keep things tractable in our example,  we  assume that our prior is Gaussian
+To keep things tractable in our example,  we  assume that our prior is Gaussian.

 In particular, we take